tripadvisor-ds/interview-data/instructions.md

 - `products.csv`: Contains data about products in a single city.
 - `impressions.csv`: Records which users were shown which products and whether they clicked.

+The training data, `X_train` and `y_train`, consists of these three datasets merged together.

 You are asked to do the following:

 1. Analyze the data.
 Note any data quality issues and interesting findings.
-2. Write a `transform()` function that accepts a DataFrame with all of the columns in `users.csv` and `products.csv` and returns a DataFrame with the features you want to use as model inputs.
+2. Write a `transform()` function that accepts a DataFrame with all of the columns in `X_train` and returns a DataFrame with the features you want to use as model inputs.
 (You may want to create new features and/or transform existing ones.)
 3. Choose a scoring metric to evaluate model performance.

 Time permitting, we will train your model and test it on the holdout set in `X_test.csv` and `y_test.csv`.

 The exercise template provides a framework for completing the exercise.
-You are welcome to use any functions from numpy, pandas, scikit-learn, or the Python standard library, and to look up the syntax of any unfamiliar functions.
+You are welcome to use anything from numpy, pandas, scikit-learn, provided helper functions, or the Python standard library, and to look up the syntax of any unfamiliar functions.